JoseRoca/WinFBX/docs/Graphics/GdiPlus/CGpBrush Classes.md

    ' // Create a clone of solidBrush
    DIM cloneBrush AS CGpSolidBrush solidBrush.Clone(@cloneBrush)
+   ' // You can also use:
+   ' DIM cloneBrush AS CGpSolidBrush = @solidBrush

    ' // Use cloneBrush to fill a rectangle graphics.FillRectangle(@cloneBrush, 0, 0, 100, 100)